 To operate, you just need to hover over the material that needs to be scanned, and there you go, it gets captured while the button is pressed and gets stored in the memory card that is inserted into a place dedicated to it.

 Once scanned, the digital content stored in the memory card has to be copied completing the scanning process.
 This again can scan only flat surfaces like the flatbed scanner.
 It is mostly used to quickly scan a few documents piled up from the previous day.

 We have covered the flatbed scanners and said in our previous sections about how they are scanned.
 But these flatbed photo scanners cannot scan the negatives or slides (transparencies in the form of reels we used to insert in analog cameras).
+Here is why they cannot.
 To scan them we need to have a different setup.

 Once inserted, they have to be scanned with both sides emitting light.
 On one side there will be a light-emitting bar that will be scanning while on the other side, a light helps brighten up the transparency, enabling the LED bar scan.

 As it is scanned, the negatives will be inverted making the transparencies look like digital images, ready to be printed.

 To scan films we use Epson V800 and V850.
 Please read this article to learn how to san using these scanners.
 You can also read information about cleaning the films, both negatives and slides here.

 This scanner is an overhead scanner.
 Despite the fact that it is an overhead scanner, it is worth mentioning about this scanner is a separate scanner because of its unique way of working.

 This is specifically made for books.
 A V-Cradle on which books are kept without cutting open the spine and two overhead cameras will be capturing each side of the page one after the other.
 Each page will be stored in the order of the page number mentioned in the book.